HSarham/satelliteCNN/README.md

 ## Downloading the training data

 You can download the training data from [https://doi.org/10.7910/DVN/PPWAFG](https://doi.org/10.7910/DVN/PPWAFG).
-After downloding all the files extract them to a folder named "image_data" in the root directory.
+After downloding all the files extract them to a folder named ``image_data`` in the root folder of the code.

 ## Running the training code